 With regard to her social media presence, Whitney advises to focus on one thing at a time and then try to perfect a process that could be replicated and is sustainable.
 There is always room to grow and improve.
 There’s always going to be somebody else who’s doing it better.
 Look at it from a perspective of “What is most beneficial to my business or my artistry now?
 Which medium do I want to spend time on?
 Maybe it’s Twitter, Facebook, Instagram or Snapchat,” whatever it is.
 Start there, be yourself then you can branch out.
 Once you then get a format, you can get comfortable.
 You got to start from what’s natural and authentic because no matter which medium or social media channel you’re on, people respond to you being you.
 If you’re trying to be someone else who’s successful on Instagram, it’s not going to resonate with anybody because you’re trying to be someone else.
 Find a way to show up that is authentic to you and then the natural magnetism will draw in your fans, supporters or your audience.
 It’s a combo.
 You want to get in the flow, learn what works, find your small audience to start with and then it’s like, “How do I standardize this?”
 It then does become about consistency and that’s where the batch work, team and all of that can be helpful.

-You can find out about The Singing / Straw at SingingStraw.com, it’s super simple.
+You can find out about the revolutionary singing tool The Singing / Straw at SingingStraw.com, it’s super simple.
 Our YouTube channel is YouTube.com/singingstraw.
 You can find information about Songbird Studios at SongbirdSF.com.
 Follow them on TikTok @NotYourBasicVocalCoach and @WhitneySings on Instagram.